ChibiOS/ChibiOS/readme.txt

 - NEW: Code style checker tool added.
 - NEW: Added and embedded flash driver model in HAL.
 Added an implementation for STM32F1xx, STM32L4xx, STM32L4xx+.
-- NEW: Modified AES GCM function signatures.
+- HAL: Modified AES GCM function signatures.
 - HAL: Added H753 to all H7 mcuconf.h files.
-- NEW: Added transactional updates to MFS.
+- HAL: Added transactional updates to MFS.
 Doubled data headers magic numbers for improved safety and to keep the final write aligned to 64 bits, it is required for STM32 ECC flash.
 - VAR: Modified syscalls.c to allocate memory from bottom upward, ChibiOS